 In concluding an insurance contract, the applicant has a duty of honest disclosure when the insurer enquires about the subject insured or relevant circumstances concerning the insured.
-The insurer shall have the right to rescind the insurance contract if the applicant intentionally or with gross negligence fails to perform his or her duty of honest disclosure, to the extent that the failure materially affects the insurer's decision on whether to provide the insurance or whether to increase the premium rate.
+The insurer shall have the right to rescind the insurance contract if the applicant intentionally or with gross negligence fails to perform his or her duty of honest disclosure, to the extent that said failure materially affects the insurer's decision on whether to provide the insurance or whether to increase the premium rate.
 Invoking the right of rescission reverses any insurance liability that was assumed for insured incidents that occurred prior to the rescission of the contract, entitling the insurer to those benefits that had already been paid out.
 However, there is one minor distinction to be made between failing to disclose material facts as a result of gross negligence versus intentionally failing to disclose.
-If an applicant fails in the duty to disclose out of gross negligence, and this affects the insurer's pricing or provision of the policy, the insurer shall, with respect to the incidents occurring prior to the rescission of the contract, bear no insurance liability, but shall return the paid premiums.
-When an applicant intentionally fails to disclose a fact, however, the applicant is not entitled to a refund of the policy premium in the event of its rescission.
-Note, however, that if an insurer enters into an insurance contract with an applicant knowing that the applicant has failed to disclose a material fact, the insurer is not entitled to rescind the contract, and if an insured incident occurs, the insurer shall bear the insurance liability.
+If an applicant fails in their duty to disclose out of gross negligence, and this affects the insurer's pricing or provision of the policy, the insurer shall, with respect to the incidents occurring prior to the rescission of the contract, bear no insurance liability, but shall return the paid premiums.
+When an applicant intentionally fails to disclose a fact, however, they are not entitled to a refund of their policy premium in the event of its rescission.
+However, if an insurer enters into an insurance contract with an applicant knowing that the applicant has failed to disclose a material fact, the insurer is not entitled to rescind the contract, and if an insured incident occurs, the insurer shall bear the insurance liability.

 iii Interpreting the contract